AstraZeneca-NGS/VarDictJava/Readme.md

 git clone --recursive https://github.com/AstraZeneca-NGS/VarDictJava.git
 ```

-Note that original VardDict project is placed in this repository as submodule and it's contents can be found in sub-directory VarDict in VarDictJava working folder.
+Note that the original VardDict project is placed in this repository as a submodule and its contents can be found in the sub-directory VarDict in VarDictJava working folder.
 So when you use `teststrandbias.R` and `var2vcf_valid.pl.` (see details and examples below), you have to add prefix VarDict: `VarDict/teststrandbias.R` and `VarDict/var2vcf_valid.pl.`

 ###Compiling
 The project uses [Gradle](http://gradle.org/) and already includes a gradlew script.